Health and Safety Awareness

 Is health and safety awareness training a legal requirement?

 Yes, in practice.
 Under the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations 1999, employers must provide employees with adequate health and safety information, instruction, and training appropriate to their role and the risks they face.
-The law does not prescribe a specific course title, but it does require that the training is sufficient for the task.
+The law does not prescribe a specific course title, but it does require that the training be sufficient for the task.
 An organisation that cannot demonstrate its staff have received appropriate health and safety training is non-compliant.

 Why do so many staff see health and safety as red tape?